-(iii) Incident reporting for Insurance purposes

-Continue to work to improve the reporting of incidents that may result in insurance claims in line with the requirements of the Authority's Insurers.
+(ii) Incident reporting for Insurance purposes Continue to work to improve the reporting of incidents that may result in insurance claims in line with the requirements of the Authority's Insurers.
 (Assistant Director Resources and Treasurer) (Continuing action)

-(iv) Monitor issues relating to the Firefighter Pension Schemes

-Continue to work on the national fall out of the McCloud/Sargent case by ensuring that the necessary resources and support are given to dealing with these.
-(Assistant Director People Services) (Continuing action)
+(iii) Monitor issues relating to the Firefighter Pension Schemes Continue to work on the national fall out of the McCloud/Sargent and Matthews/O'Brien cases by ensuring that the necessary resources and support are given to dealing with these.
+(Assistant Director People Services) (continuing action)